 “An emotive performer who breathes passion into everything she performs.”
 London Time Out

 Heralded by the Los Angeles Times as “one of the few exceptional standouts in the crowded field of female jazz singers, who also has the rare quality of authenticity,” Tessa’s “truly beautiful voice” (Sirius Radio) and penchant for exploring music mostly untouched by other singers have set her apart as “one of the finest and most fearless vocalists to have emerged in recent years.”
 (Boston Globe).
 Her most recent album, Beyond the Blue (Venus-Motema), featuring jazz interpretations of classical repertoire with her own “exhilaratingly mature lyrics” (Neil Tesser, Chicago Examiner), made several Top 10 lists that year, including Clive Davis’ #6 pick on the London Sunday Times’ Top 10 Jazz Releases of 2013, alongside Ahmad Jamal (#1), Gregory Porter (#3) and Stacey Kent (#10).
 She is currently working on her upcoming release, Picture in Black and White – a tribute to the ancestors of her mixed race heritage.
-“Finding out, at the age of 28, that my birth father was black was thought-provoking,” she says.
+“Finding out, at the age of 28, that my birth father was black was a seismic shift in consciousness,” she says.

 “Singers like her don’t come along every day.”
 Neil Tesser, Chicago Examiner

 Souter, who cites Wayne Shorter, Miles Davis, Sandy Denny, Leon Thomas, Jon Lucien, Andy Bey, Milton Nascimento, and mentors Mansur Scott, Mark Murphy and Sheila Jordan as influences, has recorded and performed with many of the jazz world’s elite, including Steve Kuhn, Kenny Werner, Joel Frahm, Joe Locke, Gary Versace, Billy Drummond, Lew Soloff, Romero Lubambo, Charnett Moffett (she is featured on his Spirit of Sound album and has appeared with him at the Jazz Standard), Alan Broadbent, Francois Moutin, Alec Dankworth, Nikki Iles, Jim Hart, Lynne Arriale and Howard Johnson, who says of her, “Her brilliant songs and lyrics make her stand out from the pack so very much, not to mention how well she handles other people’s material.”